-Few experiences are more abrupt and unforeseen than a car accident, which is why auto insurance Missouri is so important.
-Unfortunately with hectic schedules and distractions, they are increasingly common.
+Few experiences are more abrupt and unforeseen than a car accident, which is why car insurance in Missouri is so important.
+Unfortunately, with hectic schedules and distractions, they are increasingly common.

 These events may trigger distress, discomfort, and money problems.
 With the Missouri auto insurance laws like statute 303.040, there are specific rules for reporting a crash.
 With comparative liability, consulting a local attorney familiar with the state laws is advised.

 Under Missouri Law, What Type of Auto Insurance Is Required?